Refreshed for January 2021

 The United States Small Business Administration (SBA) is offering low-interest loans of up to $2 million to small businesses and nonprofits who are severely impacted by the coronavirus.
 You can use the loan to pay for:

-These loans are available across all 50 states in the United States, and in American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
+These small business loans are available across all 50 states in the United States, and in American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
 The SBA is working quickly and directly with your state or territory’s Governor to make these loans available as soon as possible in your area.

-The rates on these disaster loans are low—just 3.75% for small businesses and 2.75% for nonprofits.
+The rates on these loans are low—just 3.75% for small businesses and 2.75% for nonprofits.
 The repayment terms vary from applicant to applicant and are based on your ability to pay the loan back.
 All small business owners have up to 30 years to pay their loans in full.